About Dr. Mohtashem Samsam

 Pain and migraine as well as the role of inflammation in neurological and psychiatric disorders.

-Dr. Mohtashem Samsam is an Associate Professor of Medicine and a faculty at the Burnett School of Biomedical Sciences and College of Medicine (COM).
+Dr. Mohtashem Samsam is an Professor of Medicine and a faculty at the Burnett School of Biomedical Sciences and College of Medicine (COM).
 He joined UCF in fall 2004.
 He is teaching anatomy, clinical neuroanatomy, and clinical neuroscience to undergraduate, graduate, and medical students.
 Dr. Samsam studied Medicine in English language program of Albert Szent-Gorgyi Medical University, in Szeged, Hungary (1991- 1996) and received his PhD in Neurosciences from Dep. of cell biology and pathology, Faculty of Medicine, University of Salamanca, Spain, in 2002.
 He did his post-doc studies in Developmental Neurobiology in Neurology University Clinic, Wuerzburg, Germany (1999- 2002).

 Publishing several articles in headache and migraine during his MD and PhD studies he continued his post-doc studies examining the mechanism of neurodegeneration in animal models of inherited peripheral neuropathies and treatment of Charcot-Marie Tooth disorders using gene therapy and alteration of immune response.
 His research and scholarly activities are in migraine headaches and role of inflammation in neurological and psychiatric disorders.